flatironinstitute/kachery-p2p/README.md

 # kachery-p2p

+**Important: The kachery-p2p protocol has recently changed.
+Old versions of the daemon software may no longer work properly.
+Please update to the latest version.**

-**This project is at an early stage.
+**This project is still at an early stage of development.
 We welcome contributors and testers**

+Current version: `kachery-p2p 0.5.9`

 Kachery-p2p is a **peer-to-peer, content-addressable file storage and distribution framework** which can operate with minimal infrastructural requirements and offers both command-line and programmatic interfaces to file distribution.
 In short, it’s a way for you to distribute your data to collaborators with minimal fuss.